trevorkwan/MedNLI-BERT-Text-Classification/README.md

-# MedNLI Text Classification Project
+# MedNLI BERT Text Classification Project

 This repository contains the code for training and evaluating a text classification model using the MedNLI dataset.
 The model is trained using the BERT architecture and fine-tuned on the specific dataset.
 The project utilizes a Makefile to simplify the execution of various tasks such as data cleaning, hyperparameter optimization, training, evaluation, and prediction.